-- An Internal agent or contractor of Banque de France: in this case, the certificate request is initiated by the future holder. - An external person of Banque de France: in this case, a certificate request can only be sent to the RA by a Certification Agent with the prior consent of the future holder.
+In this case, the certificate request is initiated by the future holder.

+• An external person of Banque de France: in this case, a certificate request can only be sent to the RA by a Certification Agent with the prior consent of the future holder.